andregewert/ImageConverter/README.md

 # Command line arguments
+- `-p`, `--preset` <arduboy|cos|cosmono>
+  Use an option preset for the given target:
+  - arduboy
+    Uncompressed, fast monochrome images for arduboy.
+Slow images (horizontally grouped) or RLE compressed images are not supported at the moment.
+  - cos
+    Color images (RGB565) for CircuitOS (Nibble, Ringo etc.)
+  - cosmono
+    Monochrome images for CircuitOS (Nibble, Ringo etc.)
 - `-c`, `--backgroundcolor` <color code>
-Sets the background color for the target.
+Sets the background color for the target image.
 - `-m`, `--mode` <mode>
-Specifies the output format: `rgb565` for 16bit color images or `mono` for monochrome images.
+Specifies the output format: `rgb565` for 16bit color images or `monoh` or `monov` for monochrome images (horizontally or vertically grouped).
 - `-v`, `--varname` <variable name>
 Specifies the variable name that should be generated.
 Should not be used if multiple files should be converted in one program call.
 In this case the variable name will be derived from file name.
 - `-t`, `--vartype` <type>